System security for watchOS

 Approve in macOS with Apple Watch

-When Auto Unlock with Apple Watch is enabled, the Apple Watch can be used in place, or together with Touch ID, to approve authorization and authentication prompts from:
+When Auto Unlock with Apple Watch is enabled, the Apple Watch can be used in place, or together with Touch ID, to approve authorisation and authentication prompts from:

 Third-party apps that request authentication